jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

     return mock_data.get(decision_id, "Details not found for this decision.")
 ```

 **Storyteller:** This function, 'get_expert_details', isn't part of the surface narrative, but it's always there, indexed by decision ID.
-It reveals the model version, feature weights, raw input vectors â the granular truth.
+It reveals the model version, feature weights, raw input vectors – the granular truth.
 The story provides the context, but the data provides the proof, accessible on demand.

 **Synapse:** Fascinating.
 So, your narratives are not just explanations, but interfaces, providing both a guiding hand and a map to the underlying complexity.